rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 ## Schematic diagram

-you may find the editable schematio here:
+you may find the editable schematic in the last version always here:
 https://oshwlab.com/lazlo.lebrun/juntek-on-steroids
-(the last one only, the others are obsolete now...)
+(please use the last page only, the others are obsolete now...)
+You have a PDF Schematic_Juntek on Steroids_2021-04.27.pdf in the Hardware folder as well.

 # V1.0